 Item 10 is a topic that has been very concerning to exempt organizations.
 Under the 2017 Tax Act, UBTI must be determined for each trade or business activity.
 (See Item 2.f.(1) above.)
 An organization may invest in a variety of fund of funds and each of them may have hundreds of portfolio companies.
 Does the organization somehow have to trace down to each the activity of each separate company?
 Or for a debt-financed portfolio, is each separate security in the portfolio treated as a separate activity?
-See Robert Lee, New Business Income Guidelines Baffle Tax-Exempt Groups, BNA DAILY TAX REPORT (Feb.
+See Robert Lee, New Business Income Guidelines Baffle Tax-Exempt Groups, BLOOMBERG DAILY TAX REPORT (Feb.
 7, 2018).

 New §512(a)(6) provides that the unrelated business taxable income (including for purposes of determining any NOL deduction) is determined separately for each trade or business activity.
 A loss from one activity cannot offset the income from another activity in determining the organization's UBTI, but a loss from an activity in one year can offset the income from the same activity in another year.
 Under a special transition rule, NOLs that arise in taxable years beginning before 2018 that are carried over to a later year are not subject to this new limitation.
+See Notice 2018-67 for a discussion of some of the issues that the IRS is grappling with about new §512(a)(6).